Alexma3312/DenseMapping/docs/index.md

 <!-- norm calculation -->
 We are in the process of calculating the norm which is needed for surfel generation.
 We expect to complete this very soon.

+The difficulties are
+1. Using matrix manipulation with numpy instead of for loop and multi-threads in C++ to reduce computationl cost.
+2. To understand the meaning of different values in a surfel vector.

 ### Qualitative results
 <!-- Show several visual examples of inputs/outputs of your system (success cases and failures) that help us better understand your approach. -->